pannachow/streetwear-apparel-store/README.md

 # mvp-project-1
 A simple online shop interface for an independent streetwear apparel brand

+## How to:
+To run the app on browser, from the main project directory, cd into client and npm start

 ## What the app does
 * Shows all items
 * Gives detail on individual items on hover/click (price/description/colour)